Digital Light Processing (DLP) 3D Printing Explained

 Utilizing CAD software to create and optimize your 3D model for DLP printing.

-Ensuring the resin vat is filled and properly calibrated in the build platform.
+Ensuring the resin vat is filled and calibrated correctly in the build platform.

 The digital light projector screen, located beneath the vat, displays an image of the first layer of the 3D model onto the surface of the resin, solidifying it.
 The build platform moves up, allowing the next layer to be projected and cured.
 This process repeats until the entire part is fabricated.